makrai/notes/qui22-core-human-value-dataset.md

       intercultural research
   * a Transformer-based value regression model on ValueNet to learn the utility distribution
-* Comprehensive empirical results show that the learned value model could benefit a wide range of dialogue tasks
+* Comprehensive empirical results show benefits in many dialogue tasks
   * eg by teaching a generative agent with reinforcement learning and the rewards from the value model, our method attains SOTA performance on the Persona-Chat personalized dialog generation dataset